lack3r/InspireMe/README.md

 - [x] Show a random quote each time instead of showing them sequentially
 - [x] Add "created with love ..." on the bottom
 - [x] Added a triangular background
+- [x] Read quotes from a json file

 Copyright © 2016 Andreas Loizou <andreas .
 L .
 Loizou @ [gmail.com]>